KStateMachine/kstatemachine/README.md

 The library is in development phase.
 You are welcome to propose useful features and contribute to the project.
 See [CONTRIBUTING](./CONTRIBUTING.md) file.

+## 🗺️ Roadmap

+* Add documentation for coroutines extensions that the library provides
+* Make publication about using state machines along with `MVI`
+* Create `Intellij IDEA Plugin` for state machine visualization and edition
+* Add default implementation of Serializable Events using `kotlinx.serialization`
+* Add `Compose` sample

 ## 🏅 Thanks to supporters